Werewolf: Becoming a werewolf

-A notable exception to the association of Lycanthropy and the Devil, comes from a rare and lesser known account of an 80-year-old man named Thiess.
+A notable exception to the association of lycanthropy and the Devil comes from a rare and lesser known account of an 80-year-old man named Thiess.
 In 1692, in Jürgensburg, Livonia, Thiess testified under oath that he and other werewolves were the Hounds of God.

 He claimed they were warriors who descended into hell to battle witches and demons.
 Their efforts ensured that the Devil and his minions did not carry off the grain from local failed crops down to hell.
 Thiess was ultimately sentenced to ten lashes for idolatry and superstitious belief.

 Remedies

 Various methods have existed for removing the werewolf form.
 In antiquity, the Ancient Greeks and Romans believed in the power of exhaustion in curing people of lycanthropy.
 The victim would be subjected to long periods of physical activity in the hope of being purged of the malady.
 This practice stemmed from the fact that many alleged werewolves would be left feeling weak and debilitated after committing depredations.

-In medieval Europe, traditionally, there are three methods one can use to cure a victim of lycanthropy; medicinally (usually via the use of wolfsbane), surgically, or by exorcism.
-However, many of the cures advocated by medieval medical practitioners proved fatal to the patients.
+In medieval Europe, traditionally, there are three methods one can use to cure a victim of lycanthropy: medicinally (usually via the use of wolfsbane), surgically, or by exorcism.
+Many of the cures advocated by medieval medical practitioners proved fatal to the patients.
 A Sicilian belief of Arabic origin holds that a werewolf can be cured of its ailment by striking it on the forehead or scalp with a knife.
 Another belief from the same culture involves the piercing of the werewolf's hands with nails.
 Sometimes, less extreme methods were used.
-In the German lowland of Schleswig-Holstein, a werewolf could be cured if one were to simply address it three times by its Christian name, while one Danish belief holds that merely scolding a werewolf will cure it.
-Conversion to Christianity is also a common method of removing lycanthropy in the medieval period; a devotion to St. Hubert has also been cited as both cure for and protection from lycanthropes.
+In the German lowland of Schleswig-Holstein, a werewolf could be cured if one were to simply address it three times by its Christian name.
+One Danish belief holds that merely scolding a werewolf will cure it.
+Conversion to Christianity was a common method of removing lycanthropy in the medieval period.
+A devotion to St. Hubert has been cited as both cure for and protection from lycanthropes.

 Connection to revenants

-Before the end of the 19th century, the Greeks believed that the corpses of werewolves, if not destroyed, would return to life in the form of wolves or hyenas which prowled battlefields, drinking the blood of dying soldiers.
-In the same vein, in some rural areas of Germany, Poland and Northern France, it was once believed that people who died in mortal sin came back to life as blood-drinking wolves.
+Before the end of the 19th century, the Greeks believed that the corpses of werewolves, if not destroyed, would return to life in the form of wolves or hyenas that prowled battlefields, drinking the blood of dying soldiers.
+In the same vein, in some rural areas of Germany, Poland, and Northern France, it was once believed that people who died in mortal sin came back to life as blood-drinking wolves.

 These "undead" werewolves would return to their human corpse form at daylight.
 They were dealt with by decapitation with a spade and exorcism by the parish priest.
 The head would then be thrown into a stream, where the weight of its sins was thought to weigh it down.
 Sometimes, the same methods used to dispose of ordinary vampires would be used.
-The vampire was also linked to the werewolf in East European countries, particularly Bulgaria, Serbia and Slovenia.
+The vampire was linked to the werewolf in East European countries, particularly Bulgaria, Serbia and Slovenia.
 In Serbia, the werewolf and vampire are known collectively as vulkodlak.